-Ice cream mix powder speeds up the process by serving as the recipe base.
+To speed up the process, you can use ice cream mix powder, which serves as the recipe base.
 Simply blend it with milk and heavy whipping cream.
 Mixing takes only a minute or two, and once you pop the blend in the freezer, you’ll have your very own batch within a few hours.
 As far as flavor goes, the sky’s the limit.
 Most brands carry the staples of chocolate and vanilla, and some offer up to 30 varieties.
 You can even customize flavors by adding ingredients like strawberries or chocolate chips to the mix before freezing.

 Ice cream mix is the easiest way to make ice cream.
 Blending chilled milk and heavy cream with the ice cream mix powder is simple enough for kids to do, and it’s a great introductory recipe for aspiring home cooks of frozen treats.